As a business coach, one of the questions I'm asked most often is:

 How much time can you commit?

-How much time would your ideal business take up?
-Are you looking for a full- or part-time business, or just something you can do on the side of your current commitments?
-Do you what to start small, and scale-up gradually?
+Are you looking for a part-time business, something you can do on the side of your current employment or full-time work?
+Do you what to start small, but gradually scale-up?

 Knowing what you can consistently commit to will help you make the right decision.

 What business will you start?
-If you're not sure, these questions will help you find your ideal business.
-Click To Tweet
+If you're not sure, these questions will help you find your ideal business." username="melittacampbell